Trading Strategy

 Penny Stock Advertisement Example

-Unfortunately, ads like the one above for penny stocks are designed to sucker you in to buy a product or service.
+Unfortunately, ads like the one above for penny stocks are designed to sucker you into buying a product or service.
 These tips are utter junk and will leave your wallet and portfolio bleeding red in the end.

-Reality: If someone even had a strategy that could consistently return even 11% per year, they'd be rich beyond their wildest dreams and would not need to sell picks.
+Reality: If someone had a strategy that could consistently return even 20% per year, they'd be rich beyond their wildest dreams and would not need to sell picks.
+They’d start a hedge fund instead.

-The S&P 500 historical return is 9.6%.
-Endowments, pension funds, and the like would pour money hand over fist into any fund manager that could consistently generate 1.4% of alpha decade after decade.
+The S&P 500’s long-term annual return has averaged in the range of 9.5% to 11%, depending on the periods measured.
+Endowments, pension funds, and the like would pour money hand over fist into any fund manager that could consistently generate 1.4% of outperformance decade after decade.

 "With enough insider information and a million dollars, you can go broke in a year."